nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 Complete dosage instructions as text.

-In exceptional cases where for legacy data there is no endReason recorder in the system then this MUST be populated with the text 'No information available'.
+In exceptional cases where for legacy data there is no dosage recorded in the system then this MUST be populated with the text 'No information available'.

 ### dosage.patientInstruction ###